gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Both were alone in their houses, their parents having gone with the other adults to gather the village's herd of clouds.
-She had to thump on Rash's door for so long to wake him that she wound up waking the elders in the houses on either side as well, but Sensy yanked hers door open almost as soon as Noxy's knuckles hit it.
+She had to thump on Rash's door for so long to wake him that she started wondering if he'd gone with Aft, but Sensy yanked her door open almost as soon as Noxy's knuckles hit it.
 It only took her a moment to tell each of them what had happened and send them off to start waking others.
 That done,
 she hurried toward the trading hall.

-The first thing she heard Sergeant Dorbu say when she arrived was, "I'm sorry, honored.
+She reached it just in time to hear Sergeant Dorbu say, "I'm sorry, honored.
 I'm so sorry for all of this."
-He had bags under his eyes,
-and Noxy wondered if he hadn't slept.
-Whenever a cloudherd died,
-Aft and some of the other worshipful villagers kept vigil all night—maybe the lowlanders had the same customs.
+He had bags under his eyes to match the reeve's, and Noxy wondered if he had kept vigil through the night, the way Aft and some of the other worshipful villagers did whenever a cloudherd died.

 "Well, if we could unscramble eggs, we'd have more chickens," Indy said.
 "But honestly,